Our verdict

 This time spinning 10K RPM, we pressed our Dremel's abrasive element against one of the Moab Speed Mid GTX's lugs with 3.2N of force.

 Our prediction was borne out as the tool wasn't able to bite into the hardy Vibram rubber over the course of the twenty-two-second test.
-Using a tire tread gauge, we found that we had only lopped off 0.3 mm of material from the lug.
+Using a tyre tread gauge, we found that we had only lopped off 0.3 mm of material from the lug.
 This is insignificant compared to the total amount of material underfoot and makes the Moab Speed Mid GTX much more durable than the average hiking boot.
 As such, we expect this boot to last dozens of hikes before wearing the outsole out completely.

 Merrell Moab Speed Mid GTX